radicallyopensecurity/publications/policies-and-protocols/access-control-policy.md

 # Introduction

-This generalized version of our access control policy serves as an example to ensure all measures and processes are captured adequately.
+This generalized version of an access control policy, and serves as an example to ensure all measures and processes are captured adequately.

 ## 1. Purpose